RustyRoboticsBV/Rusty.Serialization/README.md

 - **Easy to use**: simple, one-line serialization and deserialization.
 - **Engine-agnostic**: can be used in plain C#, Godot or Unity.
 - **Broad type support**: supports a wide variety of types from the .NET, Godot and Unity APIs.
-- **Multiple formats**: includes support for JSON, XML and a custom, compact data format.
+- **Multiple formats**: includes support for JSON, XML and a custom, compact data format called CSCD.
 - **Flexible type handling**: handles arbitrary types that lack explicit support.
 - **Extendible design**: can be extended to provide support for additional types or data formats.